 These medications have positive effects for those who show no signs of dementia as well as for persons who show some signs of a developing dementia. (see Blood Pressure Medicine And Alzheimer's: Do You Know Your ARBs From Your ACEs?)

-3. A low carbohydrate diet has weight loss benefits, but it also lowers blood pressure significantly.
 In a study comparing weight loss results of diet pills with weight loss results of a low carb diet, both diets resulted in about the same amount of weight loss.
 But there was a positive effect on blood pressure for dieters on the low carbohydrate diet.
 More than half of the low carb dieters who were taking blood pressure medication during the diet were able to reduce their medication or were taken off of the medication altogether.
 Lower blood pressure results were also experienced by those taking diet pills, but only by 21 percent of that population.

 There are two additional recent studies related to diet, or more specifically "foods," that may be helpful in protecting your memory: